1. Zivian Knowledge Portal

 Zivian Documentation & Compliance Requirements

-Monthly you are required to login to your Zivian profile and submit your attestations.
-When logging in, you are required to review and confirm all requirements for each state you have a collaboration in.
-Failure to complete these monthly requirements may result in termination of your agreement and contract as its key to stay in compliance.
+You are required to login to your Zivian profile and submit your attestations each month.
+When logging in, you must review and confirm all requirements for each state you are collaborating in.
+Failure to complete these monthly requirements can put your compliance status at risk.

 How to Access Your Collaborations in the Platform